vaishalilambe/HireArt/README.md

  5. Splitted tha "Date of Contact" column into three columns "Year", "Month" and "Day"
  6. After splitting Date of Contact column, we can see that this has 5 Years of data and maximum appearing top year is 2014
  7. Then found out count of clients contacted per Month
+ 8. Then got to know that month October [10] has maximum number of clients contacted which is 213
+ 9. Again took count per year per month and found that maximum number of clients are contacted in 2013, 10 which is 60
+ 10. Now, there was a question that as there are only 35 unique clients it might be possible that all clients not been contacted in that month but in different month
+ 11. So found out that too and concluded that Month of 10 i.e. October has all unique 35 clients contacted
+ 12. Visualized data in different formats.
+ 13. Also tried to see results with MLE